-You have an interest in the care of the very young or elderly, or those in-between with specific healthcare needs.

-You are interested in how society and local communities look after people who are vulnerable, in some way disadvantaged, or at risk.
-If you would like to know more about how a healthy life-style can improve people's general wellbeing.
+- You are interested in how the welfare and needs of people in society are looked after, from both the provision of local health and social care services, and the national framework for healthcare. - You have an interest in the care of the very young or elderly, or those in-between with specific healthcare needs. - You are interested in how society and local communities look after people who are vulnerable, in some way disadvantaged, or at risk. - You would like to know more about how a healthy life-style can improve people's general wellbeing.